marcoalopez/marcoalopez.github.io/Resume.md

 ![header](https://raw.githubusercontent.com/marcoalopez/marcoalopez.github.io/master/header.webp)

-**About me**: Hi, I’m Marco, a [CNRS](http://www.cnrs.fr/) research associate (_ingénieur de recherche_) at [Géosciences Montpellier](http://www.gm.univ-montp2.fr/spip.php?article2813&lang=fr) in France.
-I hold a *PhD* in Geology from the University of Oviedo in Spain.
-In the past, I combined jobs outside the academy as a geology teacher and freelance geologist with postdoctoral training in [Sergio’s Llana-Fúnez](http://geol00.geol.uniovi.es/~slf/web/eng/SLF_home.html) research group.
-At the beginning of 2018, I joined the *Manteau et Interfaces* research group in Montpellier under the direction of [Andréa Tommasi](http://www.gm.univ-montp2.fr/PERSO/tommasi/deia-us.html) with an MSCA-COFUND grant to develop the project IDEA, more info here https://marcoalopez.github.io/IDEAproject/.
-I am now part of the project [RhEOVOLUTION](https://erc-rheovolution.gm.univ-montp2.fr/team/) crew, where my research focuses on characterizing the evolution of the strain field, microstructure and crystal preferred orientation during deformation using in-situ monitoring, Electron Backscatter Diffraction (EBSD), and Digital Image Correlation (DIC) [techniques](https://github.com/marcoalopez/Jupyter4DICe).
+**About me**: Hi, I’m Marco, an earth scientist working in the [Department of Geology](https://dptogeol.uniovi.es/) at [UniOvi](https://www.uniovi.es/en/inicio) (Spain).
+I hold a *PhD* in Geology from the University of Oviedo since 2013.
+After spending a few years away from academia, I returned to research as a postdoc, first training in the [Sergio’s Llana-Fúnez](http://geol00.geol.uniovi.es/~slf/web/eng/SLF_home.html) research group (1 year).
+From 2018 to 2021, I joined the *Manteau et Interfaces* research group at [Géosciences Montpellier](http://www.gm.univ-montp2.fr/spip.php?article2813&lang=fr) in France under the direction of [Andréa Tommasi](http://www.gm.univ-montp2.fr/PERSO/tommasi/deia-us.html).
+First with an MSCA-COFUND grant to develop the [project IDEA](https://marcoalopez.github.io/IDEAproject/) (2 years), and then as a [CNRS](http://www.cnrs.fr/) researcher and member of the [RhEOVOLUTION project](https://erc-rheovolution.gm.univ-montp2.fr/team/).
+During this stage, my research focuses on characterizing the evolution of the strain field, microstructure and crystal preferred orientation during deformation using in-situ monitoring, Electron Backscatter Diffraction (EBSD), and Digital Image Correlation (DIC) [techniques](https://github.com/marcoalopez/Jupyter4DICe).
+By 2022, I am starting a new research stage in Uniovi to develop the [OUTCROP project]() as principal investigator.

-My research interests include different aspects of geodynamic processes from the microscopic to the orogenic scale and exploring the physical properties of Earth solid materials (rock/mineral physics).
+My research interests include exploring the physical properties of Earth solid materials (rock/mineral physics) and understand the dynamic processes occurring in the Earth lithosphere (its outer layer) from the microscopic to the orogenic scale.
 My primary interest is to understand how microstructure and crystal preferred orientation affects the mechanical and elastic properties of rocks, including how rocks respond to an applied force (deformation and rheology) or their seismic properties.
 Other interests are [crustal strength modelling](https://github.com/marcoalopez/strength_envelopes), understanding strain localization at all scales, modelling of seismic properties in rocks, and the interaction between rock deformation, fluids and metamorphism.
 I enjoy programming and am an advocate of open source and open science.
 I like to create [small projects](https://github.com/marcoalopez) to promote earth sciences through programming.

 [TOC]